 More information on how to connect here.

-In order to register for the service, you must fill out the form here.
+The registration for the service is one-time and in order to register for the service, you must fill out the form here.

 The benefits of Azure Virtual Desktop: